Hire API/Data Engineers

 - Create scalable, high-performance web services for data tracking.

-- Analyze, design, develop, code, and implement programs in many programming languages for feature-rich Web Applications.
+- Analyse, design, develop, code, and implement programs in many programming languages for feature-rich Web Applications.

 - Contribute to system integration, testing strategy, scripting, and application debugging.